eneliviu/LovinEscapades/README.md

 [www.markdownguide.org](https://www.markdownguide.org/basic-syntax/).

+### Cloudinary serving
+- The static assets (images in our case) are served using Cloudinary's capabilities

 ### Cloud deployment
 - The app is currently deployed on [Heroku Cloud Application Platform](https://www.heroku.com) For cloud deployment, the [dependency requirements file](requirements.txt) was compiled using the